 West Elementary has a full-time counselor to support students and staff.
-The school counselor will conduct specific classroom group activities for students in the areas of social-emotional learning, character education, and career awareness, but will also serve the building in other roles, such as Behavior/Bully Intervention Team Leader, Student Improvement Team facilitator, coordinator of resources for students and families, and much more.
+The school counselor will conduct specific classroom group activities for students in the areas of social-emotional learning, character education, and career awareness, but will also serve the building in other roles, such as PBS/Bully Intervention Team Leader, Student Improvement Team facilitator, Case Manager for 504 Plans, coordinator of resources for students and families, and much more.
 The school social worker is assigned specifically to special services students, but may be used for consultation on any student.
 Teachers should contact the principal if there is a need for school counselor or social worker services.